bluebanquise/bluebanquise/README.md

 * :globe_with_meridians: **[Core](https://github.com/bluebanquise/bluebanquise):** the CORE of the stack, provides roles and tools to deploy and configure hosts.

-* :star: **Community:** stack COMMUNITY roles and tools, dedicated to bring more specialized features on top of CORE, is hosted on github, in the [community repository](https://github.com/bluebanquise/community).
+* :star: **[Community](https://github.com/bluebanquise/community):** COMMUNITY roles and tools, provides additional features on top of CORE.
+The release cycle of COMMUNITY is different than CORE.

 ### Documentation